 A number of degree programs at AUS require students to successfully complete an internship.
 Internships that do not carry academic credit hours are charged a registration fee and are graded as Pass/Fail.

-Internships that contribute to meeting graduation requirements must be a minimum of five consecutive weeks.
-Some degree programs require internships that are 15 weeks long.
+Internships that contribute to meeting graduation requirements must be the equivalent of a minimum of five consecutive weeks of full-time employment.
+Some degree programs require internships of a longer duration, ranging from six to 16 weeks.
 For details, consult the degree programs section later in this catalog.